boredanalyst/rock-paper-scissors/README.md

-# rock-paper-scissors
-A simple game of rock, paper, scissors using python.
+# Rock Paper Scissors Game

+## Description
+This is a very simple version of the beloved rock paper scissors game made with Python.